volkbav/brain-games/README.md

 `brain-even` - generate random number and ask user if it is even<br/>
 `brain-calc` - generate two numbers and ask calculate<br/>
 `brain-gcd` - generate two numbers and ask find greatest common divisor<br/>
-`brain-progression` - generate progression and ask find missing number
+`brain-progression` - generate progression and ask find missing number<br/>
+`brain-prime` - generate random number and ask if it is prime